samirseraj03/DataSimulation/README.md

 how use app:

     Simply download Docker and then run docker-compose up.
 Remember to modify the .env file if necessary, although it shouldn’t be required!

+    you can test with test.py
+        docker exec -it simulationoriginai-python-1 /bin/bash
+        then python test.py

     Use cases for the app: